 10:00 a.m. -2:00 p.m.

-Every Saturday from mid-June to Thanksgiving, the Killaloe Farmers’ Market brings together local products and local flavours –essentially offering a food festival each weekend!
+Every Saturday from mid-June to Thanksgiving, the Killaloe Farmers’ Market brings together local products and local flavours – essentially offering a food festival each weekend!
 You can also discover a piece of history at the Farmhouse Museum onsite and have the chance to uncover hidden gems at the Hoch Barn Flea Market.
-This fall, they’re amping up two weekends with special events that have my mouth watering just at the thought: the 112th Anniversary of Hoch Farm on September 30 and Hochtoberfest on October 7.
-Indulge in anniversary cake, or celebrate the Eastern European culture with snacks like baklava, spinach and cheese roulades, cabbage rolls, and sausage or fish on a bun while you dance along to live German music.
-In addition to local food prepared and offered each weekend, there are also incredible hand-made products –like blankets, rugs, blown glass, wood and leather crafts –and locally produced food you can bring home to enjoy later –think maple syrup, jams and jellies, frozen meat, kambucha, garlic, and more.
+This fall, they’re amping up October 8th with a special Hochtoberfest celebration that has my mouth watering just at the thought.
+Celebrate the Eastern European culture with snacks like baklava, spinach and cheese roulades, cabbage rolls, and sausage or fish on a bun while you dance along to live German music.
+In addition to local food prepared and offered each weekend, there are also incredible hand-made products – like blankets, rugs, blown glass, wood and leather crafts –and locally produced food you can bring home to enjoy later –think maple syrup, jams and jellies, frozen meat, kambucha, garlic, and more.